Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

 python app.py

-Example Queries
+Example Queries:

 Track a flight by number:

-"Where is flight AA123 currently?"
+-"Where is flight AA123 currently?"
 Check flight schedules:

-"What flights are departing from JFK in the next hour?"
+-"What flights are departing from JFK in the next hour?"

+-"What's the iata code of source and destination airport of flight BA3329?"

+-"What is estimated arrival and departure time of flight VA6251.What is weather at destination?
+Name few hotels close to destination airport?. "

 6.Settings
 Modify config.py to customize default parameters like API timeouts or logging levels.